Richard Feetham: Irish Boundary Commission

 He was Chairman of the Irish Boundary Commission (1924-1925) which decided on the precise delineation of the border between the Irish Free State and Northern Ireland following partition in 1921.
 Lionel Curtis, Lloyd George's main Irish adviser wrote on the appointment of Feetham:

 "Incomparably the best man I know for his purpose is one Richard Feetham KC, legal adviser to the Governor General of South Africa.
 He is an English trained Barrister and a member of the South African assembly who has been through all our constitutional work since Milner's time.
 On my advice Montague sent him out to India as chairman of a committee to prepare a scheme for the decentralization of powers of the central government.
 In four months he solved a problem over which the Government of India had been struggling with for over 20 years."

 Despite these glowing references the Boundary Commission's report was completely unacceptable to both Northern Irish and Free State governments, and to Feetham's concern was buried, with neither party even prepared to admit having read it.

 Kenya Local Government Commission

 In 1926, he was appointed chairman of a commission to consider the development of local government in Kenya, including the ways in which local government could fund itself.

 Feetham Report (Shanghai)

-In 1930, Feetham was appointed by the Shanghai Municipal Council to investigate the possibility of the end of extraterritoriality in China and its effect on the Shanghai International Settlement.
+In January 1930, Feetham was appointed by the Shanghai Municipal Council to investigate the possibility of the end of extraterritoriality in China and its effect on the Shanghai International Settlement.
 At the time, the British Government was engaged in negotiations with the Kuomintang government of China to bring an end to extraterritoriality.

-Feetham proposed that extraterritoriality continue at least in the International Settlement until China could form a united and pacified government with constitutional checks and balances.
+In his report, which was presented to the Shanghai Municipal Council on April 25, 1931, Feetham proposed that extraterritoriality continue at least in the International Settlement until China could form a united and pacified government with constitutional checks and balances.